Chapter 17 Common Types of Graphs

 Putting this all together, let’s look at the [NO2] for St. Johns city:

-The first alternative to box-plots is the violin plot which is made using geom_violin().
+Violin plots are made using geom_violin().
 It is similar to the box-plot, but instead of displaying the quartiles, it plots the density within each group and is a bit more intuitive than box-plots.
 While the example below isn’t the most convincing given the scale of the dataset, violin plots are useful for identifying underlying trends in the distribution of data.
 For example, in the plot below we can see that some towns such as Marystown has days where [NO2] = 0 ppb, whereas Grand Falls-Windsor has a large number of days with low, but measurable levels of NO2.
 This might be because of differences in regional ambient levels of NO2.

 ggplot(data = atlNO2,